 Previous commissions have explored women’s lived experiences of cosmetic surgery, weight gain and loss, and reconstructive surgical interventions as treatment for breast cancer.
 These have been funded by The Wellcome Trust, Arts Council Wales, Arts Foundation, Leverhulme Trust; And presented at Nike Design Kitchen, The V&A and Maggie’s Cancer charity.

-Narratives emerging within my arts practice inform the early stages of design research projects that I consult on.
-I am currently facilitator and co-director of Design studio OurOwnsKIN, a consultancy rethinking design for the body.
-Here, I specialise in brokering interactions between medical, material and design sectors during early phases of wearable product development.
+Participatory methods that I have developed through my arts practice inform the early stages of design research projects that I consult on.
+I am currently co-director of Design studio OurOwnsKIN; a joint venture with concept development footwear designer, Liz Ciokajlo.
+Here, I specialise in facilitating knowledge transfer across medical, material and design sectors during early phases of wearable product development.